Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Experimental Evaluation

 \subsection{Constraints to clustering}

 For each application, we get the target number of microservices (\textit{K clusters}) and constraints of what entities each microservice (\textit{K seed sets}) should contain as inputs from the SMEs.
 Naturally, the seed sets cannot be shared/overlap with each other.
-Typically the constraints include tables and program entities that are central to the cluster.
-It acts as means to guarantee functional alignment.
+Typically, the constraints include tables and program entities that are central to the cluster.
+They act as a means to guarantee functional alignment.